GiviMAD/rustpotter/README.md

 ## Overview

-The aim of this project is to detect specific keywords in a live audio stream.
+The aim of this project is to detect specific wakeword in a live audio stream.

 Rustpotter allows two detection methods, both based on using the [mel frequency cepstral coeﬃcients (mfccs)](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) of the audio, exposed as the two kind of wakewords:

-- Wakeword References: When using this kind of wakeword rustpotter does the detection by measuring the similarity of live stream audio mfccs with the mfccs of the records used to build the wakeword reference, using the [dynamic time warping](https://en.wikipedia.org/wiki/Dynamic_time_warping) algorithm.
+- Wakeword References: When using this kind of wakeword rustpotter does the detection by measuring the similarity of the live stream audio mfccs with the mfccs of the records used to build the wakeword reference, using the [dynamic time warping](https://en.wikipedia.org/wiki/Dynamic_time_warping) algorithm.
 Creating a functional wakeword reference requires 3 to 8 wav records.
 Computation increases based on the number of records used to create the wakeword reference.
 It has less accuracy than a wakeword model trained with enough data.